cap-js/docs/java/change-tracking.md

 </dependency>
 ```

-- Your POM must also include the goal to resolve the CDS model delivered from the feature.
+Your POM must also include the goal to resolve the CDS model delivered from the feature.
 See [Reference the New CDS Model in an Existing CAP Java Project](/java/building-plugins#reference-the-new-cds-model-in-an-existing-cap-java-project).

 For the UI part, you also need to enable the [On-the-fly Localization of EDMX](/releases/archive/2023/dec23#on-the-fly-localization-of-edmx).
 - For the UI part, you also need to enable the [On-the-fly Localization of EDMX](/releases/archive/2023/dec23#on-the-fly-localization-of-edmx).

-- If you use the Fiori Elements as your UI framework and intend to use the built-in UI, update your SAP UI5 version to 1.121.2 or higher.
+- If you use SAP Fiori elements as your UI framework and intend to use the built-in UI, update your SAP UI5 version to 1.121.2 or higher.

 ### Annotating Entities